-Early on, pain occurs with overhead activities and lifting your arm to the side.
-Activities include brushing hair, reaching for objects on shelves, or playing an overhead sport.
+Early on, pain is mild and occurs with overhead activities and lifting your arm to the side.
+Activities include brushing your hair, reaching for objects on shelves, or playing an overhead sport.

-- Pain is more likely in the front of the shoulder and may radiate to the side of the arm.
-However, this pain always stops before the elbow.
-If the pain travels beyond the arm to the elbow and hand, this may indicate a pinched nerve.
+Pain is more likely in the front of the shoulder and may travel to the side of the arm.
+The pain always stops before the elbow.
+If the pain goes down the arm to the elbow and hand, this may indicate a pinched nerve.

 ROTATOR CUFF TEARS

 The pain with a sudden tear after a fall or injury is usually intense.
-Weakness of the shoulder and arm is often present, along with a snapping sensation of movement.
+Right after the injury, you likely have weakness of the shoulder and arm.
+You may also feel a snapping sensation when trying to move the arm.

 Most people with rotator cuff tendon tears have pain at night.
-Pain that is worse at night may wake you up.
-During the day, the pain is more tolerable and hurts with certain movements.
+Pain that is worse at night may wake the person.
+During the day, the pain is more tolerable, and usually only hurts with certain movements.